davebraze/david-braze/content/outreach/outreach.md

 weight = 1
 +++

-I am happy to talk with educators, parent groups, or anyone else, about the foundations of reading, writing, and language.
+I am happy to talk with educators, parent groups, or non-profit organizations, about the foundations of reading, writing, and language.
 If you would like to learn more, please contact me.

-I am available to make a presentation to your group, to host a visit to Haskins Labs, or just to chat about research into literacy and language, or the connections between research and classroom practices and educational policy.
+If you are a non-profit organization trying to figure out how to make better use of data, no matter what your mission, I may be able to nudge you toward some helpful resources.
+Let's talk!